Binding HTML with Angular

 </div>

-that we mentioned earlier.
-We can create a custom pipe and apply that pipe to HTML content that we deem to be safe.
+You can override the default sanitiser behaviour using the DomSanitizer mentioned earlier.
+Create a custom pipe and apply it to HTML content you know to be safe.

 import { Pipe, PipeTransform, SecurityContext } from '@angular/core';